jimburton/scrabble/chapters/Chapter7.md

 The functions that send feedback to clients are defined in the module `ScrabbleWeb.Announce`.
-Note that at this level `MoveAck` is sent to both clients without checking whether this an AI game.
+Note that at this level `MoveAck` is sent to both clients without checking whether either of them is an AI game.
 The `send` function in `ScrabbleWeb.Announce` will check whether a client is an AI player before trying to send any message.